-The preliminary geotechnical investigation found bedrock to be at a depth of 13.5 feet or greater throughout the footprint of the proposed Facility.
-The relatively short bore lengths contemplated for the majority of the borings proposed for the Project will be specified, as is common practice, for a target depth of cover between 5 and 10 feet and so it is anticipated that the boring will occur within the soils zone of the geological profile.
-While majority of the bores on site are relatively short, there are longer bores planned for as well.
-The soil characteristics found in the bore samples, including fine grain sand, silt, and clay, are readily suitable soil conditions for all proposed bores.
-With the relatively short bore lengths planned for the majority of HDD locations within the Facility, drilling fluid pressures can remain low, reducing the probability of inadvertent returns; however, there is the possibility that inadvertent returns could happen in the short or longer bores.
-Inadvertent return risks can be mitigated with additional pre-drilling investigations, proper drilling fluid management, and real-time monitoring.
-The Applicant will prepare an Inadvertent Return Plan to address the unlikely occurrence of inadvertent returns should they occur.
+The preliminary geotechnical investigation found bedrock to be at a depth of 5 feet or greater throughout the footprint of the proposed Facility.
+The relatively short bore lengths contemplated for the Project will be specified, as is common practice, for a target depth of cover between 5 and 10 feet and so it is anticipated that the boring will occur within the soils zone of the geological profile.
+Soil characteristics found in the bore samples, including fine grain sand, silt, and clay, are readily suitable soil conditions for short, small diameter HDD technology.
+With the relatively short bore lengths planned for the majority of HDD locations within the Facility, drilling fluid pressures can remain low, reducing the probability of inadvertent returns.
+In addition, the Applicant will prepare a Inadvertent Return Plan to address the unlikely occurrence of inadvertent returns should they occur.